alexni09/OwlSearchGames/README.md

 This app features some custom Vue components: a locale plugin, an idea feeder, range sliders, switches, a search box, a difficulty display, a check-box, a password box, and animations.
 Apart from the pages themselves.

-The Laravel/PHP backend contains the usual user functions, many admin functions, language support, the idea feeder, maintaing score, leveling up, and the game logic.
+The Laravel/PHP backend contains the standard and some non-usual user functions, many admin functions, language support, the idea feeder, maintaing score, leveling up, and the game logic.